Creating a Supportive Work Environment for Autistic Individuals

 Lauren SimonLauren Simon is an associate professor in the Department of Management at the Sam M. Walton College of Business at the University of Arkansas.
 She earned a Ph.D. in management, focused on organizational behavior/human resources at the University of Florida.
 Simon has a passion for career development and helping students successfully transition into the professional workforce, as well as for partnering with organizations to help them better manage and engage their workforce.
 Her research focuses on individual and social factors that influence career success, including personality and ability, organizational socialization, interpersonal work relationships (particularly among managers and employees), and leadership.
 Professor Simon’s work has received the Academy of Management HR Division’s Scholarly Achievement Award and the Southern Management Association’s Overall Best Conference Paper Award.
 She was also the recipient of the Academy of Management HR Division's Innovative Teaching Award and the Golden Tusk Award from the University of Arkansas Division of Student Affairs.

-Matt WallerChristopher C. Rosen is a professor and the John H. Tyson Chair in Business Management in the Sam M. Walton College of Business at the University of Arkansas.
+Christopher C. RosenChristopher C. Rosen is a professor and the John H. Tyson Chair in Business Management in the Sam M. Walton College of Business at the University of Arkansas.
 He received a B.A. in Psychology and Economics from Washington and Lee University, his M.A. in Industrial/Organizational Psychology and Human Resource Management from Appalachian State University, and his Ph.D. in Industrial/Organizational Psychology from the University of Akron.
 His research covers a broad range of topics, including employee well-being, self-regulation, and organizational politics.
 He currently serves as an associate editor for Journal of Management and is chair of the Human Resources Division of the Academy of Management

 Maira EzerinsMaira E. Ezerins is a PhD candidate, Walton Doctoral Fellow, and Doctoral Academy Fellow in the Department of Management at the University of Arkansas.
 She received her M.A. in Industrial-Organizational Psychology and Human Resource Management and an M.B.A. from Appalachian State University.
 Broadly, her research focuses on fostering inclusive, equitable, and safe work environments.
 More specifically, she has investigated the experiences of women and nonbinary employees, neurodivergent employees, and blue-collar or front-line workers.
 Within this research area, she is particularly interested in how minority employees navigate interpersonal relationships, as well as the ways technology can be leveraged to mitigate inequality.

-Kaslyn TidmoreKaslyn Tidmore is a first-year graduate student at the University of Arkansas, earning her masters in Public Relations and Advertising.
-Before joining the master’s program at the Fulbright College of Arts and Sciences, Kaslyn graduated from the University of Oklahoma with a bachelor’s degree in Print Journalism with a minor in Editing and Publishing.
-While earning her B.A., she interned with many publications, including Parker County Today Magazine, WedLinkMedia, Modern Luxury, and the school’s newspaper, the OU Daily.
-She currently works as a graduate assistant at the Walton College of Business.
+Kaslyn TidmoreKaslyn Tidmore is a second-year graduate student at the University of Arkansas, earning her master’s degree in public relations and advertising.
+Before relocating to Arkansas, Kaslyn graduated from the University of Oklahoma with a bachelor’s degree in print journalism and a minor in editing and publishing.
+During this time, she interned with publications such as, Parker County Today Magazine, WedLinkMedia, Modern Luxury, and the school’s newspaper, the OU Daily.
+Following her role as the graduate assistant to Editor-in-Chief Ryan Sheets, Kaslyn now serves as a GA in the Center for Media Ethics and Literacy at the School of Journalism and Strategic Media.